sychan/kb_sdk_docs/source/tutorial/initialize.rst

 .. tip::

-   A KBase Module contains all of the components for one or more apps.
+   A KBase module contains all of the components for one or more apps.
 The components are all stored in the same directory and are all uploaded to a single github repository.
 There are pros and cons to bundling several apps in one module versus creating one app per module.
 See `terminology <../references/terminology.html>`_ for more information.